Pipelined Iterative Solvers with Kernel Fusion for Graphics Processing Units: Benchmark Results

 The benchmark results for the CG method in Fig.~\ref{fig:mmarket-cg} show that the proposed solver implementation provides the best overall performance on all four devices.
 Although the pipelined CG method implemented in MAGMA is similar to the one proposed here, the performance difference reflects the importance of providing fast fused kernels.
 Similarly, the difference is particularly pronounced on AMD GPUs, where the performance of our proposed implementation is up to twice as high as the performance of PARALUTION, which needs to rely on its own kernels rather than using vendor-tuned implementations.
 A comparison of absolute execution times also shows that the AMD GPUs provide a better overall performance due to their higher memory bandwidth.

 The comparison of execution times for the BiCGStab method in Fig.~\ref{fig:mmarket-bicgstab} shows similar performance of ViennaCL, PARALUTION, and MAGMA for NVIDIA GPUs on average: Depending on the device and the matrix considered, either of the three is the best choice.
-Since the proposed implementations do not contain any device-specific or matrix-specific optimizations, further tuning may provide further performance gains, whereas the implementations in PARALUTION and MAGMA using vendor-tuned kernels do not have this option.
-The custom sparse matrix-vector product kernels in CUSP result in about 50 percent higher execution times on average.
-On AMD GPUs, the performance gain over PARALUTION is about 60 percent on average.
+Since the proposed implementations do not contain any device-specific or matrix-specific optimizations, further tuning may provide further performance gains.
+In contrast, the use of vendor-tuned kernels for the implementations in PARALUTION and MAGMA imposes limitations on further device- or matrix-specific tweaks to what is offered by the vendor library.
+The custom sparse matrix-vector product kernels in CUSP result in about 60 percent higher execution times on average.
+On AMD GPUs, the performance gain over PARALUTION is about 50 percent on average.
 Similar to the results of the benchmark of the CG method, slightly higher overall performance can be obtained on AMD GPUs because of their higher memory bandwidth.

 The benchmark results obtained for the GMRES method are depicted in Fig.~\ref{fig:mmarket-gmres} and show the same trend as the results obtained when comparing the implementations of the BiCGStab method.
 Depending on the device and the matrix considered, either of ViennaCL, PARALUTION, and MAGMA may be the best choice.
 In particular, no performance penalty from using pipelined implementations for large systems can be observed.